cefriel/mapping-template/README.md

   -b, --basepath <arg>            Base path for files (input, template, output).
 Default value is './'.
   -c, --contextIRI <arg>          IRI identifies the named graph for context-aware querying of the repository.
                                   Default behaviour: the entire repository is considered for querying.
+  -q, --query <arg>               Path to the file containing a query.
   -dq, --debug-query              Saves in the output file the result of the query provided with -q option.
   -f, --format <arg>              Activate procedures for specific output formats.
 Supported values: 'xml'
                                   (XML parsing to check structure, indentation), 'turtle', 'rdfxml', 'nt'.
-  -rdf, --rdf <arg>               Path(s) of input RDF file(s), if no remote repository is specified an
-                                  in-memory repository is initialized and triples are made available for querying.
-  -xml, --xml <arg>               Path of input XML file.
-  -json, --json <arg>             Path of input JSON file.
+  -if, --input-format <arg>		  Format for the input file(s).
+Supported values are: 'csv', 'json', 'xml', 'rdf'.
-  -csv, --csv <arg>               Path of input CSV file.
+  -i, --input <arg>               Path for the input file.
+Multiple input files are supported if the '--input-format' is 'rdf'.
   -kv, --key-value <arg>          Path for a file containing a key:value pair for each line.
 These pairs
                                   are made available as a map in the template.
   -kvc, --key-value-csv <arg>     Path for a csv file with one line interpreted as a set of key[column]-value[line] pairs.